-An interesting form of deciduous Tulip tree, Liriodendron tulipifera Aureomarginatum has interesting and pretty leaves that are bordered with bright yellow turning a greenish-yellow in Summer and maintain strong Autumnal interest.
+An interesting form of the deciduous Tulip tree, Liriodendron tulipifera Aureomarginatum has interesting and pretty leaves that are bordered with bright yellow turning a greenish-yellow in Summer and maintain strong Autumnal interest.
 Expect the bees and other wildlife to be very happy you planted this tree as they will be regular visitors.
-Oblong, cone shaped fruits follow the flowers (June-July), each with winged seeds.
+Oblong, cone-shaped fruits follow the flowers (June-July), each with winged seeds.

 This Tulip tree is so interesting, it convinced the RHS to give it an award and makes an excellent choice for public ornamental gardens or such spaces.